dotnet/runtime/src/tools/illink/README.md

 # Trimming Tools

-This repository hosts various tools and msbuild tasks which are used when trimming managed applications with .NET 5 and newer.
+This project hosts various tools and msbuild tasks which are used when trimming managed applications with .NET 5 and newer.

 ## IL Trimmer